Camera Won’t Read SD Card: 5 Methods to Fix It

 However, note that the antivirus tool might also end up deleting important files that it views as malicious.
 Before you perform any action using the antivirus, double-check those actions and the files it will take those actions on to ensure you don’t end up losing important files.

-Method 5: Format the SD Card
+Method 5: Leave the SD Card to Dry

 How to Get Data from an SD That is Not Recognized by Camera